One Day in Key West Travel Guide Pins 1

 The buoy is a favorite photo op and is especially busy at sunset.
 People line to take their picture with the monument.

-If you prefer to avoid the crowds, visit the southernmost point before noon.
+If you prefer to avoid the crowds, I recommend you visit the southernmost point before noon.

 Oldest House & Gardens Key West